Skip to main content

 Risk-to-reward ratio compares those two distances.
 If your stop is 4 points below your entry and your target is 8 points above it, your R:R is 1:2.
 You're risking 1 unit to potentially gain 2.

-Think of R:R like the payout odds on a bet.
-If a friend offers you a coin flip where tails costs you $50 but heads pays you $100, you'd take that bet all day long.
-You'd win only 50% of the time, but you'd still come out ahead because the payout is tilted in your favor.
-The coin doesn't need to be rigged.
-The payout structure does the work.
+Think of R:R like payout odds.
+A coin flip where tails costs you $50 but heads pays $100 is a bet you'd take all day.
+You win only 50% of the time, but you come out ahead because the payout is tilted in your favor.
+R:R in trading works the same way: when your potential gains are larger than your potential losses, you don't need to win most of your trades to make money.

 Why Win Rate Alone Is Misleading